andresionek91/fake-web-events/README.md

 We create fake users, then generate session events based on a set of probabilities.

 ### Probabilities
 There is a configuration file where we define a set of probabilities for each event.
-Let"s say browser preference:
+Let's say browser preference:
 ```yaml
 browsers:
   Chrome: 0.5